What if I Receive a Notice from the IRS?

 What to do, and what not to do:

 1. Do not panic.
 Most IRS and state audits are randomly or electronically selected, and not necessarily because you've done something wrong.
 You do have rights as a taxpayer and understanding the process can make a significant difference in the outcome of the audit.

 2. Read the audit notice carefully.
 Most audits are looking at specific schedules or transactions on your tax returns.
 The audit notice should list the specific documentation the examining agent is looking for.

 3. Start gathering and organizing your records.
 Accurate records are your best defense in an audit, documenting the income and deductions you claimed on your tax returns.
 If you are missing some original documentation, other means of proving income and expenses can be constructed (such as bank records and credit card statements).

 Seek a qualified representative to see you through the audit.
-Our dedicated staff, through our sister company, CP Tax & Accounting LLC, is here to help.
+Our dedicated staff, through our sister company, CPM Tax & Accounting LLC, is here to help.
 Although most audits can be resolved by presenting accurate records, having a CPA, Enrolled Agent or Attorney managing the process and communicating with the IRS for you, someone who understands the tax laws and your taxpayer rights, will increase your opportunity to achieve the best possible outcome, prevent potential abuses of your rights and minimize avenues for expansion of the original audit scope.